Actress, writer, and advocate for dementia research and caregivers

 Williams-Paisley made her Broadway debut in the Tony Award-Winning The Last Night of Ballyhoo and has appeared on stage in The Vagina Monologues, in NY and LA, and in All in the Timing at the Geffen Playhouse.
 She also performed on London’s West End in David Mamet’s Speed the Plow, opposite Mark Strong and Patrick Marber.

 In this personal and inspiring lecture, Kimberly Williams-Paisley tells the story of her mother’s battle with dementia.
 Kimberly reflects on how she was able to find unexpected humor and grace in the midst of a terrible situation and the ways in which her family's bond was strengthened by the experience.
 A passionate storyteller, Kimberly’s message resonates with families affected by the disease and the relentless caregivers working to give strength and dignity to their patients.

-Helping HaitiCategories: Disability and Mental Health Awareness Speakers
+Helping HaitiCategories: Mental Health and Disability Awareness Speakers

 Praise for Kimberly Williams-Paisley